benfjohnson/developer-dot/certification/avatax/use-tax.md

 			</li>
 			<li>The user saves the purchase invoice
 				<ul class="normal">
-					<li>In advance of the purchase invoice save withing the application, an AvaTax tax calculation call is made capturing the data elements required for tax calculation, and finalized the user designated amount (above).</li>
+					<li>In advance of the purchase invoice save within the application, an AvaTax tax calculation call is made capturing the data elements required for tax calculation, and finalized the user designated amount (above).</li>
 				</ul>
 			</li>
 			<li>The user posts the purchase invoice in the application.